-A Network Transport Grant Scheme has now been in operation for three years.
+A Transport Grant Scheme has now been in operation for three years.
 Older persons groups are invited to make an application for financial help with transport costs.
-The rules are relevant but quite simple, the applicant group must be an affiliated member of the Network, the group must provide details of their insurance policy, the journey must be for a one day or (evening) trip only and finally the transport company must be a recognised registered company.
+The rules are relevant but quite simple, the applicant group must be an affiliated member of the Older People’s Council, the group must provide details of their insurance policy, the journey must be for a one day or (evening) trip only and finally the transport company must be a recognised registered company.
 On receipt of the fully paid invoice the committee will then issue a cheque to the value of €150.00 to the group.

-- Development of a Network Website.
+- Development of a Older People’s Council Website.

 - Dun Laoghaire Memories, an Oral History Project.